 If the Contracting Party can and will provide (auditable) records/proof of the number of Active Users (as defined below) on Euronext’s request, including during an Audit, the Contracting Party may base its selection of the CFD Use Licence on the number of Active Users.
 For the purpose of this paragraph an Active User is defined as a User who during a particular month at one time held a position in an instrument where the value or price is calculated based on Real-Time Data and constitutes an Original Created Work.
 If a User has multiple accounts the Contracting Party is allowed to net these accounts with regard to the CFD Use Fees, if it demonstrates that the account belongs to the same User.
 A Contracting Party needs to take into account all active accounts for CFD Use Fees if this is not the case.
 If the Contracting Party can provide proof, including during an Audit, that it already pays the Display Use Fees for a particular User for the relevant Information Product, this User does not need to be taken into account for the CFD Use Licence for the respective Information Product.

-Emergency Information facilities

-6.1 The Contracting Party and its Affiliates are entitled to maintain one or more EIF Sites.

-6.2 Fees for the Use of Information at such EIF Site will be waived, provided that:

-a) the Information is not simultaneously Used at the Contracting Party’s and/or its Affiliates’ normal business site and the EIF Site, except in the event of periodic testing of such EIF Site;

-b) the number of Users and Devices with the ability to Use Information at the EIF Site is lower than or equal to the number of Users and Devices at the normal business site as reported by the Contracting Party;

-c) the Contracting Party already pays the applicable Fees for the Use of Information at the Contracting Party’s and its Affiliates’ normal business site; and

-d) the Contracting Party must report the EIF Site in the same manner as clause 3 of this Policy and under separate Information Product codes specified by the Information Supplier.

 EDSA Audit Policy

-Version 7.1 - Applicable from 1 April 2023
+Applicable from 1 January 2024

-Definitions

-All capitalised terms used but not defined herein will have the same meaning as defined in the EDSA General Terms and Conditions.

 Scope